toolfun/nym-NM-GW-NC-NR-S5/update/nym-node_update.md

 ulimit
 ufw

-  change on new server
-node ID if needed
-node path if the username changed
+  change on new server (dir names if needed and config.toml) node ID - if needed node path - if the username has been changed
 [example /home/<USERNAME>/.nym/nym-nodes/<NODE-ID>/data/x25519_noise.pub]
 IP
+Location - if changed

 ----------------------------- node move -->